Kylian Mbappe injury: Forward substituted after ankle knock in France friendly | Goal.com

 Mbappe, 20, made way for Wissam Ben Yedder at the interval and is now in at least some doubt for the Euro 2020 qualifying trip to Turkey on Saturday.

-Les Bleus boss Didier Deschamps will hope the young forward can recover in time for what is his team's toughest assignment in Group H.
+Les Bleus boss Didier Deschamps will hope the young forward can recover in time for what is his team's toughest assignment in Group H, though the manager said after the match that the injury was "nothing serious".

 Following the game against Turkey, France will travel to face Andorra three days later at the Estadi Nacional.